Twin Senate runoffs in Georgia could shape Biden presidency

 The outcome in several contested states will determine whether Joe Biden defeats President Donald Trump.
 But if the Democratic challenger wins, the ambitions of a Biden presidency could well come down to Georgia.

-Georgia, long a Republican stronghold — but one with rapidly changing demographics — could be the site of two runoffs on Jan.
+Georgia, long a Republican stronghold — but one with rapidly changing demographics — will be the site of two runoffs on Jan.
 5 to settle which party would control the Senate.
+That was cemented Friday evening when Democrat Jon Ossoff and Georgia Sen. David Perdue narrowly advanced to a second round after three days of vote counting.
+Georgia law requires an outright majority to win a statewide office.

 Should Democrats win them, Biden would be dealing with a majority in the Senate, increasing his chances for passing legislation and securing major appointment confirmations.
 Otherwise, Senate Majority Leader Mitch McConnell, a Kentucky Republican, could wield the power to block Biden.